KevGildea/KevGildea.github.io/_pages/research.md

 #### Accidentology
-Details of cyclist collisions in Ireland are first established through 1) a national survey (see [questionnaire](https://drive.google.com/file/d/1BccQ-QF-NfwIx27Dy9hZv3fSVpXt5DsH/view?usp=sharing)), and 2) an in-depth analysis of Police investigation files.
+Details of cyclist collisions in Ireland are first established through 1) a national survey (see questionnaire [here](https://drive.google.com/file/d/1oQ79eB7oZMDdYXNTjVXqaNFdxYstXhBN/view?usp=sharing)), and 2) an in-depth analysis of Police investigation files.
 The analysis of these data is focused on finding the most common and injurious cyclist collision configurations and kinematic forms:

 <img src="/assets/images/MVCsSCCs.png" width="500">